hgrf/P13pt/README.md

 If you wish to use the "driver" for the Zurich Instruments lock-in amplifier, you should install version 16.04 of ziPython.

+## Creating a development environment

+Use these instructions to create a conda environment for development, i.e. where the P13pt package is imported from its GitHub source, so that you can make changes and test them immediately.
+Start by cloning the P13pt environment you have created in the previous section or by creating an equivalent one, that we will call P13pt_dev in the following.
+The first step is to remove the P13pt conda package from this environment (installing it in the first place only serves to install all the dependencies automatically):

+    conda activate P13pt_dev
+    conda uninstall p13pt

+Now we want to clone the P13pt GitHub repository, e.g. in the home folder:

+    cd ~
+    git clone git@github.com:HolgerGraef/P13pt.git

+Finally, we want to set up the PYTHONPATH to contain P13pt's path.
+This should be set automatically whenever we activate the P13pt_dev environment.
+For that, we create the file: \[conda root\]/envs/P13pt_dev/etc/conda/activate.d/env_vars.sh and add the following content:

+    #!/bin/bash

+    export OLDPYTHONPATH=$PYTHONPATH
+    export PYTHONPATH=$PYTHONPATH:$HOME/P13pt/

+    alias spectrumfitter='bash -c ". \[conda root\]/etc/profile.d/conda.sh && conda activate P13pt_dev && python $HOME/P13pt/P13pt/spectrumfitter/spectrumfitter.py"'

+Obviously, you should replace \[conda root\] by Anaconda's root directory.
+If you wish to create aliases for the other scripts, e.g. for MAScriL, just add the corresponding lines.
+Now, if you switch to a different conda environment, you also want the terminal to "forget" the modifications to PYTHONPATH and the aliases, so we also create the file: \[conda root\]/envs/P13pt_dev/etc/conda/deactivate.d/env_vars.sh with the content:

+    #!/bin/bash

+    export PYTHONPATH=$OLDPYTHONPATH

+    unalias spectrumfitter

 ## Building the doc